Looks and trends from the Oscars red carpet

 Photography

-he 94th Academy Awards have finally arrived with the hope of a return to normalcy on the heels of the coronavirus pandemic, which changed the way many of us watch movies.
+The 94th Academy Awards have finally arrived with the hope of a return to normalcy on the heels of the coronavirus pandemic, which changed the way many of us watch movies.
 Regina Hall, Amy Schumer and Wanda Sykes will be hosting the event as actors, directors, producers and writers vie for the top honors.
 But before those are given out, the red carpet has been rolled out once again for the stars to make their entrance.

 Valerie Macon/AFP/Getty Images